bmeurant/technical-docs/software-architecture/system-design-components/web-server.md

 | **MS IIS** | Windows integration | Integrated into Windows Server | Hosting ASP.NET applications and enterprise deployments in a Windows environment. |

 ### Nginx
 Nginx is a high-performance web server renowned for its efficiency and low resource consumption.
-Its asynchronous, event-driven architecture allows it to handle tens of thousands of concurrent connections with a small memory footprint, making it a top choice for high-traffic websites and as a reverse proxy or load balancer in modern application deployments.
+Its asynchronous, event-driven architecture allows it to handle tens of thousands of concurrent connections with a small memory footprint, making it a top choice for high-traffic websites and as a [[proxy-pattern#Reverse-Proxy|reverse proxy]] or load balancer in modern application deployments.

 > [Official Website](https://nginx.org/)